Omidznlp/Kubernetes/README.md

 # Kubernetes
 This repository contains information on how to install, setup, and debug Kubernetes.
-Give me a star :) if this repository helps you to solve the problem.

 ## Troubelshooting
 ### Problem 1:\
 How to fix "kubeadm init shows kubelet isn't running or healthy"?